-- A text box will appear.
-This is where we'll put the field names from the JSON or XML document.
+A text box will appear.
+In this textbox, put the field name as it appears in the JSON file.

 You will need at least one unique mapping.
 This unique mapping is how feeds keeps track of nodes.
 If content on the export site changes, feeds can update existing nodes on the import site with the unique mapping.
-If it's missing, feeds doesn't know what to match the content to, and it (attempts to) create new content.
-This is rarely the behavior you want, so make sure you have a unique mapping!
+If it's missing, feeds will create duplicated content.

 To test your feed, you first need to... create it!
 All we've done so far is create the feed type, but not the feed itself.

 So go to Content > Feeds > Add Feed.
-Name this feed (I usually keep the name consistent with the feed type, as I've never reused a feed type).
-For the URL, this is the path to your JSON or XML document that you created in the view on your export site.
+Name this feed and set the URL, which is the path to your JSON or XML document that you created in the view on your export site.

 Click Save and Import.